Robot joins Melania Trump at White House event to tout AI teachers

 “Very soon artificial intelligence will move from our mobile phones to humanoids that deliver utility,” she said.

-The first lady, a former model, described how in the near future a hypothetical humanoid teacher could quickly access classical studies, mathematics and other subjects to deliver personalized education to students based on their learning speed and "emotional state."
+The First Lady, a former model, described how in the near future a hypothetical humanoid teacher could quickly access classical studies, mathematics and other subjects to deliver personalised education to students based on their learning speed and “emotional state”.

-"We can accelerate civilization's march forward when enterprise delivers innovation, government creates scale and our capital markets finance the distribution of these emerging technologies," Trump said.
+“We can accelerate civilisation’s march forward when enterprise delivers innovation, government creates scale and our capital markets finance the distribution of these emerging technologies,” Mrs Trump said.

 China has been showcasing its own cutting-edge humanoid robots as Beijing pushes to dominate the emerging field.